HarunMbaabu/Lux-Tech-Resume-Builder/README.md

 ## Developed and Maintained By

-This project is developed by [Lux Tech Academy](http://luxtechacademy.com//) for the [Export to pdf in Angular 8 using pdfmake](http://luxtechacademy.com//) blog.
+This project is developed by [Lux Tech Academy](http://luxtechacademy.com/)